Five Traps That May Disable Your SSDI Claim

 Trap No. 3: Believing that all you need to get disability benefits is a medical opinion that you are disabled.

-I have seen it a few times and have been asked about it a bunch.
+I have seen it a few times and have been asked about it often.
 The question usually goes something like this: "My doctor said I am disabled, but I was denied disability benefits.
 How is that possible?"
-A doctor's opinion that you are disabled can be extremely helpful in obtaining Social Security disability benefits.
-But such an opinion needs to be supported by medical evidence and/or other evidence.
+A doctor's opinion that you are disabled can be extremely helpful in obtaining Social Security disability benefits, but such an opinion needs to be supported by medical evidence and/or other evidence.
 How much value is there to you if your child comes home and says that he is passing all of his classes, but does not show you a test or progress report?
-I guess it depends on your child, but you know your child.
 The claims adjusters who work for Social Security do not know you or your doctor, nor will they ever meet you.
-They need to see evidence for statements like "You are disabled."
+They need to see evidence for statements like "This patient is disabled."
 Learn about how your doctor should submit information to the SSA.

 Trap No. 4: Believing that you cannot apply until you have waited at least 12 months after becoming disabled.